-Glasgow CAN’s new Create Grant scheme is now OPEN for proposals.
-Deadline to submit a proposal is 5pm on Wednesday 2nd of December 2020.
+The Glasgow Connected Art Network Create Grant scheme has now closed for proposals.
+The deadline to submit a proposal was 5pm on Monday 30th May 2022.

-The Create Grant scheme is part of Glasgow CAN’s new Glasgow Creates programme.
+The Create Grant scheme is part of Glasgow Connected Arts Network Glasgow Creates programme funded through Glasgow City Council’s Communities Fund.
 Glasgow Creates is a Participatory Arts programme that aims to reach every corner of the city through cultural workshops, events and community-led opportunities.
 The Creative Industries is the second biggest employer in Glasgow, offering a broad range of employment and education opportunities but many people face barriers to accessing these opportunities due to deprivation and inequality.
 Glasgow Creates will join-up organisations, artists, and local people to make a career or participation in the arts an option for everyone no matter the barriers they face.
-Glasgow CAN believe that everyone has the right to be creative and that the arts really do change lives for the better.
+Glasgow Connected Arts Network believe that everyone has the right to be creative and that the arts really do change lives for the better.

 Glasgow Creates will;